This is the third and final part of a three-part series on designing and building a barcode scanner using a Raspberry Pi Zero W.

 Raspberry Pi Zero Handheld Barcode Scanner Part 2

-In the previous blog post the circuits were finished and a case was designed and sent for printing with Shapeways.
+In the previous blog post, the circuits were finished and a case was designed and sent for printing with Shapeways.
 The case arrived within a couple of weeks and overall, I found the service from Shapeways to be excellent.
 They sent us an email a few days after ordering saying that the case had banding lines along the surfaces and asked if we still wanted it.
 The design had several surfaces with very shallow curves and as 3d printers work by laying down thin layers of plastic on top of each other banding on the surfaces was to be expected so we told them that it would be fine and they shipped the case to us.

 When the case arrived, we found a couple of small problems with our CAD design.
 One half of the case had a flange around the edge that was supposed to sit inside the other half when they are put together to keep the edges aligned.
-On one side of the case the flange lined up perfectly but I made a mistake with the alignment of the flange on the other side and it was about 0.5mm out so the case would not close tightly together.
+On one side of the case the flange lined up perfectly but I made a mistake with the alignment of the flange on the other side it was about 0.5mm out so the case would not close tightly together.
 A sharp knife solved this problem.
 The second problem was with the battery cover.
-I made the tolerances between the case and the battery cover too close and they would not clip together properly but a rub around the edges with a bit of sand paper solved that issue.
+I made the tolerances between the case and the battery cover too close and they would not clip together properly but a rub around the edges with a bit of sandpaper solved that issue.
 Other than those problems everything worked fine.
 The internal mounting holes all aligned with the PCBs and the LCD display lined up with the hole in the top.

 We used a piece of 3mm red transparent acrylic for the front of the case where the laser shines through.
-Once everything was assembled, we found that where we had put the laser PCB flat inside the case some of the laser beam was reflecting back off if the acrylic into the sensor stopping it from reading barcodes so we put some spacers between the case and the front of the scanner PCB to offset the angle.
+Once everything was assembled, we found that where we had put the laser PCB flat inside the case some of the laser beams were reflecting back off of the acrylic into the sensor stopping it from reading barcodes so we put some spacers between the case and the front of the scanner PCB to offset the angle.
 This meant that the laser now pointed downwards slightly and any internal reflections off of the acrylic would not be bounced back into the sensor allowing it to work correctly.
 After we found this issue I went back to look at the case the scanner assembly was removed from and found that the red acrylic cover on that was offset from 90°.
 If I had noticed that before designing the case I would have made the front mounting posts for the PCB longer.

 We added a red LED to the top of the case connected to the 5V pin on the Raspberry Pi.
-This was needed because when the Raspberry Pi is shutdown it turns off the backlight on the LCD so there was no way of seeing that the barcode scanner was still switched on other than looking at the direction of the slide switch on the side.
+This was needed because when the Raspberry Pi is shut down it turns off the backlight on the LCD so there was no way of seeing that the barcode scanner was still switched on other than looking at the direction of the slide switch on the side.
 As it would be easy to accidentally leave the device switched on it was decided that an LED on top would make it easier to see if it was still powered.

 With the case assembled the next stage was to design the software to run on the barcode scanner.
 The original plan was to use apache and run a web application on the Raspberry Pi with a web browser displaying everything on the LCD.
 We got quite a way into building the project this way before finding that the performance of the Raspberry Pi Zero was too slow to make a usable user interface.
-The refresh rate of the browser when scrolling was less than 1 frame a second so if you tried to scroll up through a list of orders you would swipe your finger upwards and a couple seconds later the screen would update to show that you had scrolled too far.
+The refresh rate of the browser when scrolling was less than 1 frame a second so if you tried to scroll up through a list of orders you would swipe your finger upwards and a couple of seconds later the screen would update to show that you had scrolled too far.
 As this would be unusable for a device that would be in regular use we decided to scrap the web application idea and build a normal GUI application to run on the Raspberry Pi.

 An application designed in assembly language or C would have given the best performance on the Raspberry Pi but as I don’t have any experience designing GUI applications in C and the only assembly language programming I have done is flashing an LED on a PIC microcontroller it was decided that a python program using TkInter for the GUI would be a better approach.
 Slower in performance than a compiled C program but quicker than a web application.